dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Niklas :: Aren't we making some assumptions that way?

 Edmond :: Not about the business.
 And the goal of these techniques and practices is to make different parts of our system disposable/replaceable - to _easily undo our technical decisions_.

 {{</convo>}}

+## The Samurai and The Katana

+{{<convo sep=":">}}

+Niklas :: How can we ... well, design the design?

+Edmond :: We don't.
+We can't.

+Niklas :: Then what do we do?

+Edmond :: We drive the design.

+Niklas :: How does that work?

+Edmond :: Everything flows through people, from business all the way to the implementation.
+We need to drive our design in that direction.
+We do this through planned programming, devised as specifications that drive our design.
+How else can we align the outcome with the business?

+Niklas :: Everything flows through people, true.
+But where ours tools and technology sits in this picture?

+Edmond :: The Katana - the samurai sword - has nine different types of blades.
+Imagine that you have the best Katana ever made.
+Can you run a battle having the best Katana ever made?
+Do you dare facing swordmasters on the battlefield?

+Niklas :: No way!

+Edmond :: Why?

+Niklas :: Because they are masters!

+Edmond :: Exactly.
+The best Kata ever made, is useless, if you have not mastered the forms, the techniques.
+It's useless if you have not practiced those forms and techniques to internalize them.
+Your tool is useless if you do not know how to use it best.

+Niklas :: So, that's where ours tools and technology sits.

+Edmond :: Yes.
+And the same goes for the teams that do not practice to be a team, and for the organizations too.
+Any group of people that fail to practice communicating on a daily basis will produce dysfunctional outcomes and products.
+Tools are passive in nature.
+We can automate them.
+And surely we need to learn about them.
+Yet we have to drive them through our design toward our goal.
+That's why having a feedback loop is essential.

+{{</convo>}}

+## Onions

+{{<convo sep=":">}}

+Niklas :: So, we have to master the design.

+Edmond :: Yes.

+Niklas :: And we drive the design, through the specifications that are devised based on the business.

+Edmond :: Yes.

+Niklas :: How can we make sure that those specifications are describing every bit of behavior that we expect from every detail in the code?

+Edmond :: It doesn't work like that.
+We do not need to care about the details of the code.
+We focus only on the behavior of the code.

+Niklas :: Still, it's not easy for me to imagine that.

+Edmond :: The relationship between the specifications and the code is similar to the relationship between interfaces and classes.
+Interfaces describe behavior that a class needs to provide - without exposing anything about the implementation details.
+The specification for a specific behavior is similar.
+It is a protocol that the code must follow.
+It does not describe _how_ the code does that.

+Niklas :: Does the nature of the specifications also change?
+Based on the nature of the code.

+Edmond :: Yes.
+Remember that the technical language is meant to act as a host for the business language to make it able to communicate with the non-human, alien world of technology.
+This is our system.
+If we imagine it as an onion, the business language sits at its core.
+The closer a layer is to the core, the more business-specific it will be.
+As we move toward outer layers, the language - the code - becomes more application-specific.
+And at the outermost layers, it's mostly technology-specific.
+The inner layers do not care about the outer layers.
+Because it's the business that dictates what we have to do.
+That's why the outer layers depend on inner layers.
+But the inner layers do not know anything about outer layers.

+Niklas :: Interesting!
+That way the inner layers will remain intact, while we make all sorts of changes in the outer layers!

+Edmond :: Indeed.
+We can change the outermost layers which are basically technology-specific, without even touching the inner layers.
+That's the main way of controlling complexity: _to be able to undo our technical decisions easily_.

+{{</convo>}}